Royal Indian Air Force: World War II (1939–1945)

-From left: Nur Khan, Asghar Khan, Abdur Rahim Khan, Om Prakash Mehra, Minoo Merwan, and an unidentified officer, circa 1944.
+From left: Nur Khan, Asghar Khan, Abdur Rahim Khan, Om Prakash Mehra, Minoo Merwan Engineer, and an unidentified officer, circa 1944.

 During World War II, the IAF played an instrumental role in halting the advance of the Japanese army in Burma, where the first IAF air strike was executed.
 The target for this first mission was the Japanese military base in Arakan, after which IAF strike missions continued against the Japanese airbases at Mae Hong Son, Chiang Mai and Chiang Rai in northern Thailand.

 The IAF was mainly involved in strike, close air support, aerial reconnaissance, bomber escort and pathfinding missions for RAF and USAAF heavy bombers.
 RAF and IAF pilots would train by flying with their non-native air wings to gain combat experience and communication proficiency.
 Besides operations in the Burma Theatre IAF pilots participated in air operations in North Africa and Europe.

 In addition to the IAF, many native Indians and some 200 Indians resident in Britain volunteered to join the RAF and Women's Auxiliary Air Force.
 One such volunteer was Sergeant Shailendra Eknath Sukthankar, who served as a navigator with No. 83 Squadron.
 Sukthankar was commissioned as an officer, and on 14 September 1943, received the DFC.
 Squadron Leader Sukthankar eventually completed 45 operations, 14 of them on board the RAF Museum’s Avro Lancaster R5868.
-Another volunteer was Assistant Section Officer Noor Inayat Khan a Muslim pacifist and Indian nationalist who joined the WAAF, in November 1940, to fight against Nazism.
+Another volunteer was Assistant Section Officer Noor Inayat Khan, a Muslim pacifist and Indian nationalist who joined the WAAF, in November 1940, to fight against Nazism.
 Noor Khan served bravely as a secret agent with the Special Operations Executive (SOE) in France, but was eventually betrayed and captured.
 Many of these Indian airmen were seconded or transferred to the expanding IAF such as Squadron Leader Mohinder Singh Pujji DFC who led No. 4 Squadron IAF in Burma.

 During the war, the IAF experienced a phase of steady expansion.
 New aircraft added to the fleet included the US-built Vultee Vengeance, Douglas Dakota, the British Hawker Hurricane, Supermarine Spitfire, Bristol Blenheim, and Westland Lysander.

 Subhas Chandra Bose sent a group of Indian National Army cadets, known as the "Tokyo Boys", to Japan to train as pilots.
 They went on to attend the Imperial Japanese Army Air Force Academy in 1944.

 In recognition of the valiant service by the IAF, King George VI conferred the prefix "Royal" on 12 March 1945.
 Thereafter the IAF was referred to as the Royal Indian Air Force.
 In 1950, when India became a republic, the prefix was dropped and it reverted to being the Indian Air Force.

 Post war, No. 4 Squadron IAF was sent to Japan as part of the Allied Occupation forces.